 - Make use of figures, graphs, and tables to make your poster visually appealing.

 - Images can become distorted when they are blown up on posters.
 Make sure to use high-resolution images and zoom in to check their appearance.

-If you are a student interested in attending but unsure of whether your school participates in the Greater Washington JSHS, please email firstname.lastname@example.org.
+If you are a student interested in attending but unsure of whether your school participates in the Washington DC JSHS, please email firstname.lastname@example.org.

-To learn more about STEM opportunities through the Army Educational Outreach Program click here.
+Learn more about STEM opportunities through the Army Educational Outreach Program.

 Getting to the JSHS